Use These Simple Tricks in Gantt Chart Task Lists

-In Gantt Chart view, press Control + F to display the Find dialog.
+In Gantt Chart view, press Ctrl + F to display the Find dialog.
 Enter part of the name in the Find What box (note that Project assumes you want to look in the Name field as Task Name is actually a label).
 Press Enter.
 Project will take you to the first task with the matching text in the Name field.

 4. Display the Gantt Chart bar for a selected task

 A common problem in Project is that the Gantt Chart does not display the bar for the selected task to the right of the task list in the Gantt Chart.
 Often the screen has scrolled over as the result of another action.
-In Gantt Chart view, click in the task and press Control + Shift + F5 to “line up” the Gantt Chart with the selected task.
+In Gantt Chart view, click in the task and press Ctrl + Shift + F5 to "line up" the Gantt Chart with the selected task.
 In older versions, this was called Go to Selected Task.

 5. Move up or down by task